 - accepts coins as fast as you can throw them in (multiple at once)

 - complex edge cases are designed in rather than designed out of the system

 - this is what happens if you press the help button (must be seen to be believed)

 Train ticket gates

-- unlike other metro systems, gates remain open unless invalid ticket presented
+- unlike other metro systems, gates remain open unless an invalid ticket is presented

-- designed with assumption of users honesty (they have paid) rather than deception
+- designed with the assumption of users’ honesty (they have paid) rather than deception

 - saves time and power/energy by requiring gates to close/open less often